Shimon Maryles: Biography

-Maryles was born in Łuków, to his father Rabbi Israel Leib (Elbaum) Likover from Józefów, the son of Rabbi Yaakov Kopel Likover, of Lukov; and his mother Esther Etel Weissblum.
+Maryles was born in Łuków, to his father Rabbi Israel (Elbaum) from Józefów, the son of Rabbi Yaakov Kopel, of Lukov.

-As a child, his father moved to Józefów, leaving Maryles with his grandfather Rabbi Yakov Kopel Likover.
+As a child, his father moved to Józefów.

 Rabbi Ya'akov Koppel made a living from his inn and a whirlpool managed by employees.
 He himself sat day and night in Talmudic Study and his name became known in the area as a true scholar and as a generous person.
 He was opposed to the Hasidic Movement.
 It is recounted that the Ba'al Shem Tov, the founder of Chasidus, tried to attract Rabbi Ya'akov Kopel to Hasidism but he was unsuccessful.
 Rabbi Yaakov Koppel was offered various rabbinic positions and he rejected all of them, including the rabbinate proposed to him by the community in Amsterdam.
 He died on February 22, 1769.

 His son Rabbi Israel Leib followed him and strongly opposed Hasidism.

 In his youth, Maryles, son of Rabbi Israel Leib, was pursued by his rabbi and cousin the prominent Chozeh MiLublin (his mother was Rabbi Israel Leib's sister) and Rabbi Shimon became Hasidic.
 As a result, his father was so upset that he told him not to say Kaddish for him with the addition of 'Veyatsmach' as per the custom of Hasidim (Nusach Sefard).
 He firmly held that it would be better not to say Kaddish at all than to recite that version.

 After his marriage, Maryles lived with his wife's family in Jaroslaw.